 Witness one of the amazing wonders of the world in Ngazidja and Nzwani Islands.
 As much as historical-animal-science concentrates on the extinct species like dinosaurs, these Comoros Islands have proved that even the Coelacanth fish that is believed to have faced extinction millions of years ago still lives in the Comoros side of the Indian Ocean.
-Apart from this discovery, you will find much more of interesting and applauding marine life.
-Experience the close view of the massive whales, fierce sharks and sail fish, to the small lively crabs, shrimps and lobsters.
+Apart from this discovery, you will find much more interesting and applauding marine life.
+Experience the close view of the massive whales, fierce sharks and sailfish, to the small lively crabs, shrimps, and lobsters.

-The sandy beaches of the Comoros Island are frequented with lots of fun activities such as boat riding, diving, kite surfing, snorkeling and various optional ball activities like tennis.
-There are various wild life creatures to enjoy seeing at the coast.
+The sandy beaches of the Comoros Island are frequented with lots of fun activities such as boat riding, diving, kite surfing, snorkeling, and various optional ball activities like tennis.
+There are various wildlife creatures to enjoy seeing on the coast.
 The majestic unique birds that grace the coast and the marine creatures within the ocean are sightings that are never ignored by tourists.

 Comoros Islands are hospitable to visitors.
 Exotic hotels and lodges are available for tourists who would like to spend time in these colorful Comoros Islands.
 The hospitality services are of a high rating as the government of Comoros Islands applies even its advanced facilities to better the tourism services and facilities to ensure tourists have their best stay in Comoros Islands.